Greenstand/treetracker-web-map-client/README.md

 });
 ```

-Server-side API calls in NextJs must occur within a `getServerSideProps()` page function or from files in the `pages/api/` folder.
-These API calls can be mocked with the nock task we have added to cypress.
+Server-side API calls in Next.js must occur within a `getServerSideProps()` page function or from files in the `pages/api/` folder.
+These API calls can be mocked with the nock task we have added to Cypress.
 The following example provides a mock response at the address being fetched during SSR.

 **Note**

-Cypress must start a custom Nextjs server to mock SSR functions.
-Use `cypress open --env nock=true` or `npm run cy:nock` to start cypress with a Nextjs server (this means you do not need to use `npm run dev` or `npm start`).
-You can use `Cypress.env('nock')` in your test files to check if the cypress nextjs server is active.
+Cypress must start a custom Next.js server to mock SSR functions.
+Use `cypress open --env nock=true` or `npm run cy:nock` to start Cypress with a Next.js server (this means you do not need to use `npm run dev` or `npm start`).
+You can use `Cypress.env('nock')` in your test files to check if the Cypress Next.js server is active.

 ```js
 import tree from '../../fixtures/tree186734.json';